jgoizueta/grassgis/README.md

 #### Invalid commands

-Currently the generation of GRASS commands inside a session is implemented in a versy simple way which allows to generate any command name even if it is invalid or does not exist.
+Currently the generation of GRASS commands inside a session is implemented in a very simple way which allows to generate any command name even if it is invalid or does not exist.
 This has the advantage of supporting any version of GRASS, but doesn't allow for early detection of invalid commands (e.g. due to typos) or invalid command